 As with anything that deteriorates over time and extended use, printed circuit boards can run into a variety of problems.
 From trace damage which affects the conductivity of the board and circuit to component failure which sees capacitors or diodes dying, there are many points of contention on a circuit board.

-It helps to identify and understand some of the most common failures, that way you can deal with the problem in a relevant manner.
+It helps to identify and understand some of the most common PCB problems, that way you can deal with the problem in a relevant manner.
 This may also help people—who don’t have direct experience with circuit boards—keep them in better shape.

 1. Physical Damage